navikt/codelabs/k8s-nais-tutorial.md

 ## About this tutorial
-This tutorial walks you through Kubernetes basics and will introduce you to the features the [NAIS](https://nais.io) platform provides you.
+This tutorial walks you through Kubernetes basics and will introduce you to the features that the NAIS platform provides you.

-### About Kubernetes
+### Kubernetes
 [Kubernetes](https://kubernetes.io) is a system for deploying and managing containerized applications.

-### About NAIS
+### NAIS
-NAIS is [NAV](https://nav.no)'s application infrastructure platform built to increase development speed by providing our developers at NAV with the best possible tools to develop and run their applications.
+[NAIS](https://nais.io) is [NAV](https://nav.no)'s application infrastructure platform built to increase development speed by providing our developers at NAV with the best possible tools to develop and run their applications.
 The platform is  based on Kubernetes and provides additional tools and components that our developers might need.

 ## Prerequisites
 Duration: 3:00